WangYun1995/WPSmesh/README.md

 # WPSmesh
-The Python codes that we used to measure the environment-dependent Wavelet Power Spectrum (env-WPS) of the cosmic density field.
+`WPSmesh` is the Python module that we used to measure the environment-dependent Wavelet Power Spectrum (env-WPS) of the cosmic density field.